 Any incomplete grades or grade contentions must be done BEFORE the last scheduled lecture (except for the final exam of course).
 After the last scheduled lecture all grades, as they appear on moodle, will stand.
-Any grade contentions for exams must be done in writing (word processed) and provide a detailed justification why the grade should be reconsidered with evidence (such as reference to specific page numbers and information in the text).
+Any grade contentions for either exams or the assignment must be done in writing (word processed) and provide a detailed justification why the grade should be reconsidered with evidence (such as reference to specific page numbers and information in the text).

-If a student has a valid reason for being unable to attend an exam, the instructor must be advised in person before the exam is administered.
+If a student has a valid reason for being unable to attend an exam, the instructor must be advised via email before the exam is administered.
 Failure to notify the instructor of an absence and/or lack of a valid reason will result in a grade of 0 with no option to write a deferred exam or make up assignment.
-Permission to grant a deferred exam is at the discretion of the instructor and is contingent on a valid reason and evidence such as a doctor's note presented to the instructor in person.
+Permission to grant a deferred exam is at the discretion of the instructor and is contingent on a valid reason presented to the instructor in person.
 Multiple requests for deferred exams or assignments are not typically granted irrespective of reason(s).
 Deferred exams (except final exams) are normally written in the testing center A205.
-Once permission from the instructor has been granted, contact 780 539 2954 to schedule the exam and then advise the instructor via email of the day and time at least two working days prior to the scheduled exam.
-Deferred exams must be completed and graded before the next scheduled exam or the grade will remain zero.
+Once permission from the instructor has been granted, contact Natasha Hipkiss at NHIPKISS@gprc.ab.ca or 780 539 2954 to schedule the exam and then advise the instructor via email of the day and time well ahead-of-time.